One Hundred Sixty Nine

 ‘Bad question maybe, how does the progression work?’

 David Li, ‘Students remain students until Senior Disciples decide to mention the student to the Masters.
 Once they are promoted to Disciple, they have to earn that rank every year.
 We don’t just crank out martial artists, they have to take educational subjects and they have to pass rigorous tests.
 Everyone learns Chinese if they don’t speak it already, other language courses are available.
-Master J insisted on quality hard and software which her mother, a computer security specialist, keeps current.
+Master J insisted on quality hard and software which Master Daphne's mother, a computer security specialist, keeps current.
 Our monks go on to college, which we help pay for, and enter all sorts of professions, law, engineering, medicine, computer science is popular.’

 ‘An all in one facility and it’s all free?’